Charles Rangel

 Charles Bernard Rangel (/ˈræŋɡəl/ RANG-gəl; June 11, 1930 – May 26, 2025) was an American politician who served as U.S. representative for districts in New York City for 46 years.
 A member of the Democratic Party, he was the second-longest serving incumbent member of the House of Representatives at the time of his retirement in 2017, having served continuously since 1971, and the ninth-longest serving in history.
-As its most senior member, he was also the Dean of New York's congressional delegation.
+As its most senior member, he was also the dean of New York's congressional delegation.
 Rangel was the first African American chair of the influential House Ways and Means Committee.
-He was also a founding member of the Congressional Black Caucus, and is also acknowledged to have proposed the group's current name.
+He was also a founding member of the Congressional Black Caucus.

 Rangel was born in Harlem in Upper Manhattan.
 He earned a Purple Heart and a Bronze Star for his service in the United States Army during the Korean War, where he led a group of soldiers out of a deadly Chinese Army encirclement during the Battle of Kunu-ri in 1950.
 Rangel graduated from New York University in 1957 and St. John's University School of Law in 1960.
 He worked as a private lawyer, assistant U.S. attorney, and legal counsel during the early-mid-1960s.
 He served two terms in the New York State Assembly from 1967 to 1971 and defeated long-time incumbent Congressman Adam Clayton Powell Jr. in a primary challenge on his way to being elected to the House of Representatives.